- >

 2. Determine your level of adoption.

-You may have to reach your technology adoption stage based on the level of technical debt you have.
+You may have to reach your technology adoption stage based on your level of technical debt.
 It will almost certainly dictate the strategy for settling technical debt.
-Here are a two strategies to reduce technical debt which are as follows:
+Here are two strategies to reduce technical debt which are as follows:

 Paying off technical debt on a constant schedule every scoot is more helpful in mitigating it.
 Furthermore, agile software development techniques assist the team in continuously delivering a level of quality in short durations of time.
 These tasks should be included in the product backlog in agile, which makes monitoring easy.